Dundalk R.F.C.: Colours and crest

 Dundalk's colours have been black and white hooped shirts with white shorts and black and white socks since the club was reformed in 1906.
 Black shorts instead of white were first introduced in the 1990s.
 The colours originally adopted by the club at its first annual meeting in 1878 were royal blue and black.

 The club badge consists of the coat of arms of the town of Dundalk emblazoned on a silver badge with the club name and year of establishment.
 The Coat of Arms of Dundalk was officially granted by the Office of the Chief Herald at the National Library of Ireland in 1968, and is a replication of the Seal Matrix of the 'New Town of Dundalk', which itself dates to the 14th Century.

 Kit suppliers and sponsors

-Dundalk's kit supplier has been KIT Sportswear since 2021–22.
+Dundalk's kit supplier is Canterbury of New Zealand.
 The main shirt sponsor for the senior men's team is Kilsaran Concrete.